google/rtc-video-quality/README.md

 metrics.
 Multiple encoders and codecs are placed in the same graphs to enable a comparison between them.

+The script also generates graphs for encode time used.
+For speed tests it's recommended to use a SSD or similar, along with a single worker instance to minimize the impact that competing processes and disk/network drive performance has on time spent encoding.

 _The scripts make heavy use of temporary filespace.
 Every worker instance uses disk space rougly equal to a few copies of the original raw video file that is usually huge to begin with.
 To solve or mitigate issues where disk space runs